jh83/jh83.github.io/_posts/2022-08-20-mongodbatlas-ttn.markdown

 - TTI
 ---

-In this blog post I will show how data can be sent to/from LoRaWAN devices connected to/from *The Things Network* and a MongoDB database with the help of the services available in MongoDB Atlas cloud service.
+In this blog post I will show how data can be sent between LoRaWAN devices hosted in *The Things Network* and *MongoDB* services with the help of the components available in *MongoDB Atlas* cloud service.

 This blog post will cover: